-You should normally have a non urgent referral to see a specialist if your GP thinks that you have a BCC.
-There can be a wait of a number of weeks.
+You normally have a non urgent referral to see a specialist if your GP thinks that you have a basal cell cancer (BCC).
+There can be a wait up to a few months.
 BCC is the most common type of non melanoma skin cancer.
 It generally takes years to develop in most people.
-Waiting a few weeks is unlikely to do any harm.
+So waiting a short time is unlikely to do any harm.

 Talk to your GP if you're worried about the wait, particularly if it has taken a while to see your doctor in the first place.

-The exception to this is if your GP thinks a delay could have an impact on how well the treatment works.
-This might be because of the size of the abnormal area or where it is on your body.
-In these circumstances, you might have an urgent referral.
+You might have an urgent referral instead if your GP thinks a delay could have an impact on how well treatment might work.
+This might be because of the size of the possible BCC or where it is on the body.

 - skin specialists (dermatologists)

 - plastic surgeons